andrew-wja/instrumentor/SoftboundCETS.md

 derived pointer in the `SAFE` class.
 For example, in the second snippet above, the spatial bound of the allocation is not changed by the cast, since `sizeof(int)` bytes were allocated.
-Since the bounds are identical, this cast is at least spatially safe.
+Since the bounds are identical, this cast is spatially safe.
+This optimization is not implemented in the original SoftboundCETS.

 ### Escape To Deallocation Optimization